-On Barcelona’s cocktail corner, you could be forgiven for think you’ve just entered a time machine and ended up in the sophisticated 1930s (with the occasional time warp nod to the 1970s).
-The Dry Martini cocktail bar.
+Looking for Barcelona cocktail bars?
+Then head to the city’s cocktail corner, on the corner of Aribau and Corcega, and enjoy the best Barcelona has to offer without moving a block.
+For starters, head to the king of Barcelona cocktail bars, the Dry Martini.
+There you could be forgiven for think you’ve just entered a time machine and ended up in the sophisticated 1930s (with the occasional time warp nod to the 1970s).

-This is without doubt the high end of Barcelona’s cocktail scene complete with white jacketed waiters, sophisticated cocktail bars and even a hidden Speakeasy.
+This is without doubt the high end of Barcelona’s cocktail scene.
+It comes complete with white jacketed waiters, sophisticated cocktail bars and even a hidden Speakeasy.

 Within a few hundred feet, you will find easy access to some of the coolest places in town for a quiet drink, a romantic liaison or just a casual encounter over your favourite gin-based beverage.